 The best thing of all was that the palace was virtually empty when we were there meaning that we could see all the exhibits properly.

 The Royal Palace of Naples is open Thursday-Tuesday from 09:00-20:00 (last entrance is at 19:00).
 The entrance costs 10 EUR.

 The San Carlo Theater (Teatro di San Carlo) is not only one of the must-see sights in Naples but also one of the most beautiful opera houses in the world.
 Milan’s La Scala might be the most famous opera house in Italy, but the San Carlo Theater is older and more beautiful.

 This majestic Neoclassical structure was constructed in only nine months after an 1816 fire burnt down the original.
 It is well renowned for its atmosphere and acoustics.

 The immaculate interior of the San Carlo Theater is a six-tiered horseshoe of 184 boxes with red velvet upholstery which is sumptuously decorated in gold leaf with painted stage curtains.

 You’ll immediately realize why this theater was the envy of Europe when it opened in 1737.
 The focal point of the auditorium is the royal box, surmounted by the crown of the Kingdom of the Two Sicilies.

 To see the interior of the San Carlo Theater, you can either see a performance here or go for a guided tour as we did.
 We really enjoyed our tour as our guide Alessandro, a stage actor, and born raconteur told us some fascinating facts about the history of the San Carlo Theater in an animated fashion.

 Several guided tours are available daily in English and Italian.
-You can check out timings and prices here.
+You can check out the opening hours and prices here.
 You’ll want to reserve about an hour for this tour.